dskliros/alerts/README.md

 # Events Alerts System

 > **Note**: This system was developed for internal use at **Prominence Maritime** and **Seatraders**.
-> While the code is shared for reference, it contains company-specific configuration and may require significant modifications for other use cases.
+> It contains company-specific configuration and may require significant modifications for other use cases.

 **Automated (currently, 7 Nov 2025, email only) notifications for events, defaulting to "Hot Work" Permit Events**